Texas Revolution: Legacy

 The San Jacinto Monument is a memorial to the men who died during the Texas Revolution.

 Although no new fighting techniques were introduced during the Texas Revolution, casualty figures were quite unusual for the time.
 Generally, in 19th-century warfare, the number of wounded outnumbered those killed by a factor of two or three.
-From October 1835 through April 1836, approximately 1,000 Mexican and 700 Texian soldiers died, while the wounded numbered 500 Mexican and 100 Texian.
+From October 1835 through April 1836, approximately 1,000 Mexican and 600 Texian soldiers died, while the wounded numbered 400 Mexican and 350 Texian.
+In addition, around 700 Mexican soldiers were captured.
 The deviation from the norm was due to Santa Anna's decision to label Texian rebels as traitors and to the Texian desire for revenge.

 During the revolution, Texian soldiers gained a reputation for courage and militance.
-Lack points out that fewer than five percent of the Texian population enrolled in the army during the war, a fairly low rate of participation.
-Texian soldiers recognized that the Mexican cavalry was far superior to their own.
+Lack points out that fewer than five percent of the Texian population enrolled in the army during the war, a fairly low rate of participation Texian soldiers recognized that the Mexican cavalry was far superior to their own.
 Over the next decade, the Texas Rangers borrowed Mexican cavalry tactics and adopted the Spanish saddle and spurs, the lasso, and the bandana.

 The Texas Veterans Association, composed solely of revolutionary veterans living in Texas, was active from 1873 through 1901 and played a key role in convincing the legislature to create a monument to honor the San Jacinto veterans.
 In the late 19th century, the Texas Legislature purchased the San Jacinto battlesite, which is now home to the San Jacinto Monument, the tallest stone column monument in the world.
 In the early 20th century, the Texas Legislature purchased the Alamo Mission, now an official state shrine.
 In front of the church, in the center of Alamo Plaza, stands a cenotaph designed by Pompeo Coppini which commemorates the defenders who died during the battle.
 More than 2.5 million people visit the Alamo every year.